ghiscoding/koan/README.md

 ## Testing
 You can run all the tests with `npm test`.
 Tests are run with:
-* Client (unit): Jasmine + Karma (Angular default)
+* Client (unit): Jasmine + Karma (Aurelia default)
-* Client (e2e): Jasmine + Protractor (Angular default)
+* Client (e2e): Jasmine + Protractor (Aurelia default)
 * Server: Mocha/SuperTest/Should (Koa default)

 Server tests utilize [co](https://github.com/tj/co) so you can use `*`/`yield` expressions while writing tests.
 See [/test/server/users.js](/test/server/users.js) as an example.

 ## Credits
-Client side is entirely based on the official: [Angular Seed](https://github.com/angular/angular-seed).
+Client side is entirely based on the official: [Aurelia Skeleton](https://github.com/aurelia/skeleton-navigation/tree/master/skeleton-es2016).
 Server side simply utilizes generally accepted Koa middleware and Node.js best practices.

 ## The Name
-The project name is an acronym for Koa, Angular, and Node.
+The project name is an acronym for Koa, Aurelia, and Node.
 It also is the name for a Zen Buddhist riddle used to focus the mind during meditation and to develop intuitive thinking.

 ## License
 MIT